panda3d/panda3d-docs/tools/list-of-executables.rst

 List of Panda3D Executables
 ===========================

-This is meant to be a list of the executables in the /bin/ folder of Panda 3D.
+This is meant to be a list of the executables in the /bin/ folder of Panda3D.
 You can get a detailed synopsis of what the executables do by running them with -h as the argument.

 ===================== =============================================================================================================================================================================================================
 Filename              Description